 [Unit] Description=check mail RefuseManualStart=no RefuseManualStop=yes [Service] Type=oneshot ExecStart=/home/bostonenginerd/scripts/checkmail.sh

 this is not a daemon and will just run and exit.
 Setting the

 RefuseManualStop=yes variable will make

-the service.
-In this case, that’s fine because the script will
+service.
+In this case, that’s fine because the script will teriminate

-teriminate when it’s done running.
-Now we need to setup the schedule
+when it’s done running.
+Now we need to setup the schedule for running

 [Unit] Description=Check Mail every fifteen minutes RefuseManualStart=no RefuseManualStop=no [Timer] Persistent=false OnBootSec= 5min OnUnitActiveSec= 15min Unit=checkmail.service [Install] WantedBy=default.target